I’m Amy Hallberg.

 And—as they told me—I talked to hear the sound of my voice.
 Who doesn’t love the cadence of words?

 Ah, but there are RULES.
 Do you know them?
 In time, I mastered the lessons of SHOULD, applying them with precision as well.

 Like the Ugly Duckling, longing to fit in, I learned to keep my nature in check.
 To limit my wordplay to “foreign” tongues.
-I taught other languages for years—first German, then Spanish—slowly unlocking their grammarly secrets.
+I taught language in high school for years—first German, then Spanish—slowly unlocking their grammarly secrets.